awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CloudFormation.md

 **TemplateConfiguration**
 Required: No
 `TemplateConfiguration` is the template configuration file\.
 You include the file in an input artifact to this action\.
 It can contain template parameter values and a stack policy\.
 For more information about the template configuration file format, see [AWS CloudFormation Artifacts](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/continuous-delivery-codepipeline-cfn-artifacts.html)\.
-The template configuration filename follows this format:
+The template configuration file name follows this format:
 `Artifactname::TemplateConfigurationFileName`
 `Artifactname` is the input artifact name as it appears in CodePipeline\.
 For example, a source stage with the artifact name of `SourceArtifact` and a `test-configuration.json` file name creates a `TemplateConfiguration` name as shown in this example: